 San Ignacio Mini Ruins – USD 7 (Only payable in the equivalent in local currency in cash)

-Iguazu Eco Fee: Can only payable in cash at hotel.
-Between 3/4 usd per guest per night and it varies depending on hotel category.
+Iguazu Eco Fee: Can only payable in cash at the hotel.
+Between 3/4 USD per guest per night and it varies depending on the hotel category.

 Nahuel Huapi National Park: USD 10

 Some tours require to pay an entrance fee like Puerto Blest, Arrayanes Wood, Los Alerces, Clairlift of Cerro Catedral or Tronador, etc.